-- (a) Criminally responsible for the crime.

-- (b) An accomplice to the crime.

-- (3) An award must not be made on a claim unless the claimant has incurred an out-of-pocket loss of not less than \$200.00 or has lost at least 5 days' earnings or support
+- (2) A person is not eligible to receive an award if the person is either of the following: - (a) Criminally responsible for the crime. - (b) An accomplice to the crime. - (3) An award must not be made on a claim unless the claimant has incurred an out-of-pocket loss of not less than \$200.00 or has lost at least 5 days' earnings or support....

 Lastly, Mich.
 Comp.
-Laws Ann. § 18.355(2), (3)15 (Claim; filing; notice; pending criminal prosecution; emergency award or certain payment to health care provider not prohibited) provides,
+Laws Ann. § 18.355(2), (3) (Claim; filing; notice; pending criminal prosecution; emergency award or certain payment to health care provider not prohibited) provides,

-- (2) Except as provided in subsection (3), a claim must be filed by the claimant not later than 5 years after the occurrence of the crime upon which the claim is based - (3) Upon petition by the claimant and for good cause shown, the commission may extend the period in which a claim may be filed under subsection (2).16 - 4.2.1 Recommendation: Statutorily exempt victims of child sex trafficking and CSEC from ineligibility factors for crime victims' compensation.
+- (2) Except as provided in subsection (3), a claim must be filed by the claimant not later than 5 years after the occurrence of the crime upon which the claim is based . . . . - (3) Upon petition by the claimant and for good cause shown, the commission may extend the period in which a claim may be filed under subsection (2). - 4.2.1 Recommendation: Statutorily exempt victims of child sex trafficking and CSEC from ineligibility factors for crime victims' compensation.
+(See Issue Brief 4.2.)